radekz2/SimpleVagrantSetup/README.md

 Fairy basic set of Vagrant scripts to get an Ubuntu box provisioned and running Apache with PHP.
 It uses Vagrants provisioning to startup a new ubuntu server mount project directory using VirtualBox shared folders or NFS and expose a website over HTTPS.

+This setup assumes that you are using [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

 Does not contail MySQL database, but that can be added.

 # How does it work?

-Vagrant provides multiple ways of automatic setup of the virtual machine (provisioning).
+Vagrant provides multiple ways of automatically setting up virtual machines (provisioning).
 The key here is to configure components other than the machine itself into a working dev box.
 That means installing Apache, PHP etc.

 This project and file set use Vagrant's built-in provisioning mechanism.
 That means two things: